woonsan/hippo7-rproxy-nodejs/README.md

 ====================

 Node.js script for Reverse Proxy targeting Hippo CMS 7 and HST-2 applications.
+You can run this simple script as a reverse proxy server supporting both HTTP and HTTPS.

 Introduction
 ------------

-Hippo CMS 7 is a Java based Open Source Web Content Management Solution.
+Hippo CMS 7 (http://www.onehippo.org) is a Java based Open Source Web Content Management Solution.
-You can rapidly build multi-lingual, multi-channel web sites.
-(See http://www.onehippo.org/7_8/trails/developer-trail/hippo-baby-steps if you want to quickly follow.)

 Hippo CMS 7 solution usually consists of multiple web applications and system administrators often deploy a reverse proxy server before Java application servers for many reasons.